Ritain-io/qat-devel/README.md

 ## Code of Conduct

-Everyone interacting in the Qat::Devel project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/qa-toolkit/qat-devel/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the QAT::Devel project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/qa-toolkit/qat-devel/blob/master/CODE_OF_CONDUCT.md).